 At Solomon Law Group, we pride ourselves on giving back to our community however we can.
-This past year, we decided to start a scholarship that lets us give back to the community and enhance our nation’s ability to educate future generations.
-The first submission period for our scholarship– Fall 2018– just came to a close.
+In 2018, we decided to start a scholarship that lets us give back to the community and enhance our nation’s ability to educate future generations.
+Our campaign was a tremendous success so we have been happy to continue it every year since.
+The last submission period for our scholarship– Fall 2019– just came to a close.
 We were truly humbled by the amount of applications we received as well as the overall quality of every essay.

 Thank you to every student who applied!

 We’re pleased to announce we’ve chosen a winner.

 Congratulations to Tiana Lockett of Country Club Hills, Illinois!

 Tiana will be attending Loyola Marymount University as an undergraduate.
 She’ll be majoring in Political Science and minoring in Ethics.

 Here was the essay topic:

 How can we better utilize popular entertainment and media (movies, TV shows, online media, video games, etc.) to educate the general public about vital issues?

 The age of heightened connectivity is upon us.
 The lives of millions of people are plastered over our screens and accessible at any time of day.
 This accessibility drives comparison.
 A picture of a view uploaded from a foreign country, a picture of someone strutting a new outfit, and the millions of other pictures and videos that capture the best moments of an individual’s life fuel those looking from the outside to compare their lives to the visuals and attempt to count the dollars that it costs to portray a certain visual to others.